simalexan/api-lambda-stripe-charge/README.md

 6. Extend your form with hidden input HTML elements for **amount** and **currency**.
 Those fields you will need to populate with the values chosen by the user.
 If not familiar with that approach I recommend this StackOverflow post - [https://stackoverflow.com/questions/37798593/stripe-checkout-how-to-pass-a-value-through-to-webhook](https://stackoverflow.com/questions/37798593/stripe-checkout-how-to-pass-a-value-through-to-webhook)

 Will provide a video link on YouTube soon, as I will stream using this AWS App Repo template.

+### Latest Release - 2.0.0

+Added a few fixes regarding datatable naming:

+- Replaced Stripe Secret Key environment variable with AWS SSM SecureString Parameter - much safer
+- Add `SSMParameterPrefix` as the Input Parameter for the SSM Prefix
+- Added an AllowedPattern Constraint for the value of the `SSMParameterPrefix`